MDR vs MSSP: What are they? How do they work?

 How MDR and MSSP Breach Response Methodologies Differ

 If an organization is working with a third party, the question then moves from surveillance to analysis.
-An MSSP will take incident and event data from a client’s SIEM and monitor it 24/7.
-Think of it as an outsourced SOC.
+A Managed Security Service Provider or MSSP will take incident and event data from a client’s SIEM and monitor it 24/7.
+Think of it as an outsourced Security Operation Center.

 The service of an MSSP is the same as if an organization staffed up by an additional 20-30 team members to monitor events themselves while being able to eliminate the overhead of hiring staff internally.